DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-jetstream.md

 ### Sync Attributes

-When using usernames, we must also adjust the `sync_attributes` option inside of our `config/auth.php` file.
+When using usernames, we must also adjust the `sync_attributes` option inside our `config/auth.php` file.
 We will adjust it to reflect our `username` database column to be synchronized with the `samaccountname` attribute:

 ```php